Mobile Menu Button

 Love Scam aka “catfishing” – pose as someone looking for love online.
 Then they say some kind of sob story (building schools in 3rd world country, stuck overseas because of passport issues, cancer, car broke down, child sick, etc.) and need money.
 DON’T SEND MONEY & STOP ALL COMMUNICATION

-Home Warranty Mailer Scam – Some credit union members have reported receiving a letter titled “Home Warranty Division” on the top left of letter.
-The letter references getting home warranty up to date for a secured property by Duluth Teachers CU.
+Home Warranty Mailer Scam – there have been reports of letters being sent titled “Home Warranty Division” on the top left of letter.
+The letter references getting home warranty up to date for a secured property.
 The letter includes a voucher which looks like a check on the bottom.
 THIS IS A SCAM.
 DO NOT REPLY

 Common payment methods used by scammers